 So constructors give us a way to make values of a datatype such as mytype, but we also need a way to use such values after we make them.
 Doing so requires two kinds of operations: (1) tests to see which variant we have and (2) operations that extract the values that a particular variant has.
 We have already seen such operations for options and lists.
 The functions null and isSome are variant tests.
-The functions valOf, hd, and tl are the value extractors.
+The functions val0f, hd, and tl are the data extractors.
 Notice they raise exceptions if applied to a value of an unexpected variant.

-A datatype binding does not directly create variant tests and value extractors.
-Instead, ML uses pattern matching, an elegant and convenient feature that combines the variant test and value extraction.
+A datatype binding does not directly create variant tests and data extractors.
+Instead, ML uses pattern matching, an elegant and convenient feature that combines the variant test and data extraction.
 By combining them, the type-checker can check that you do not forget any cases or duplicate any cases.

 Pattern-matching is done with a case-expression.
 The syntax is where e0, e1, ..., en are expressions and p1, ..., pn are patterns.
 We have not seen patterns before.
 They look a lot like expressions syntactically, but they are more restrictive and their semantics is very different.
-Here is a function using pattern matching and our previous datatype example: